pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

         pywbemcli -n myconn class find *Foo*

     Command Options:
-      -n, --namespace NAMESPACE       Add a namespace to the search scope.
-May be specified multiple times.
+      -n, --namespace NAMESPACE(s)    Namespace(s) for search scope.
+May be specified multiple times using either the option multiple times and/or comma separated list.
 Default: Search in all namespaces of the server.
       -s, --sort                      Sort by namespace.
 Default is to sort by classname --association / --no-association
                                       Filter the returned classes to return only indication classes (--association) or